-Example of what the beginning of what a nature journal entry could look like.
+Example of what a nudibranch nature journal at the intertidal zone entry could look like.

 Endless possibilities! -Chloe Van Loon

 Introduction

 Nature journaling is a great way to foster a meaningful connection with nature, at the landscape level or macroscopic.
 Journaling could be a one time event, or a series of entries on one topic, in one location, or as seasons change.
 The beauty of nature journaling is there are endless possibilities, and it is adaptable to all age groups and curriculum.